dbwebb-se/mvc/example/symfony/README.md

 dbwebb publishpure me
 ```

-Verify that you can see the welcome page correctly at the student server.
+Verify that you can see the welcome page correctly on the student server.

 ![welcome page student](.img/start_stud.png)